 Recommendation for a Sustainable Diversion Limit (SDL)

-To identify an SDL, we must determine when cumulative withdrawals will likely cause an adverse resource impact.
+To identify an SDL, we must determine when cumulative withdrawals will likely cause an adverse resource impact (ADI).
 Assessing the impact requires 1) building one or more relationships between the potential stressor (discharge as a result of streamflow depletion) and a variable of ecological importance, and 2) identifying the threshold or point at which an adverse impact is likely to exceed sustainability.

 Information is available on two environmental variables that meet the above requirements for assessment; 1) the response of species richness to changes in discharge, and 2) the response of habitat to changes in discharge for various species and their life-stages.
 The use of the two flow ecology curves are built on the following fundamental concepts of ecology;